torproject/onionbalance/docs/tutorial.md

 In order for this to work, the user you are trying to run onionbalance from should have permissions to reach Tor's control port cookie.
-Othwerise, you will see an error like this:
+Otherwise, you will see an error like this:

 ```
 [ERROR]: Unable to authenticate on the Tor control connection: Authentication failed: unable to read '/run/tor/control.authcookie' ([Errno 13] Permission denied: '/run/tor/control.authcookie')